-- Section 1.
-The Sheriff or his designee may assign any employee under his jurisdiction to any duties, shift, facility, or Bureau so long as such assignments are deemed to be in the best interest of the Sheriff's Office, except as limited by the provisions of Section 2. - Section 2.
-A. While the Sheriff reserves the right and responsibility to assign personnel depending upon the needs of the organization as stated above in Section 1, the Sheriff has also agreed to permit shift bidding for eligible employees.
+- A. While the Sheriff reserves the right and responsibility to assign personnel depending upon the needs of the organization as stated above in Section 1, the Sheriff has also agreed to permit shift bidding for eligible employees.
 Sergeants who have satisfactorily completed their probationary period and who are assigned to the North or Central Division of the Patrol Operations Bureau may bid based on classification seniority for the district, shift, and squad to which they wish to be assigned.
 The bidding shall occur in accordance with the procedures established by the Patrol Operations Bureau. - B. Certain positions at the discretion of management shall be excluded from the bid process in order to facilitate the assignment of probationary sergeants, or for other specific reasons.
 Sergeants with special skills may be distributed without regard to the bid process if such bid process results in a lack of appropriate distribution of such skills on a particular shift or in a particular district.
 If management determines that a Sergeant working in a particular district, or on a shift or squad needs to be moved due to concerns about the Sergeant's performance, relationship with his supervisor, peers, or subordinates, or for other reasons, management reserves the right to reassign the individual.
 Additionally, Sergeants assigned to special units or special functions as determined by the Sheriff or his designee shall be excluded from the bidding process, with said units or special functions being identified in advance of the bidding process. - C. Sergeants assigned to supervise Deputies functioning as Field Trainers in the Patrol Operations Bureau shall be permitted to bid within the group based upon classification seniority.
-The provisions of Paragraph B. shall also apply to this group of employees. - D. Sergeants and Bailiff Sergeants assigned to the Court Security Division who have completed their probationary period in Court Security shall be permitted to bid based upon classification seniority in law enforcement with the Sheriff's Office.
+The provisions of Paragraph B. shall also apply to this group of employees. - D. Sergeants assigned to the Court Security Division who have completed their probationary period in Court Security shall be permitted to bid based upon classification seniority in law enforcement with the Sheriff's Office.
 The provisions of Paragraph B. shall also apply to this group of employees.

-Section 3.
+- Section 3.
 At the discretion of the Sheriff or his designee, an employee may be laterally transferred and assigned to another position in the same job classification or to another job classification in the same pay grade, provided the employee meets all the eligibility requirements of the position.
 Such transfer shall not change the employee's pay grade or employee status, although a loss or gain of other pay, such as shift differential or incentive pay may occur.
-Said loss or gain of other pay is not grievable.

-Section 4.
-In order for employees to make their interest about vacant Sergeant or Lieutenant positions in specialized units known prior to those positions being filled, said positions will be posted on the intranet for at least fourteen (14) calendar days, unless the Sheriff or his designee determines that an exception must be made and the position filled immediately.
+Said loss or gain of other pay is not grievable. - Section 4.
+In order for employees to make their interest about vacant Sergeant or Lieutenant positions in specialized units known prior to those positions being filled, said positions will be posted on the intranet for at least fourteen (14) calendar days, unless the Sheriff or his designee determines that an exception must be made and the position filled immediately. - Section 5.
+Both the Sheriff's Office chief pilot and digital forensics unit supervisor shall be designated as a Technical Sergeant.
+Given the combination of specialized training and skills required for these two positions, each position will be filled by appointment by the Sheriff.